jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Suspension group members and team members in FSC 2017
+    Suspension group (left).
+Team members on behalf of Jilin Univeristy pariciapting in FSC 2017 (right).
 </div>

+In Oct 2017, the Gspeed race car was shipped to Xiangyang circuit for [Formula Student China](http://www.formulastudent.com.cn/) (FSC) 2017, where there were 72 domestic universities to pariciapte in.
+We finally won the **6th place (1st prize) of overall events**, **2nd place of static events**, and **1st place in Engineering Design**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">